maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 Hence the teacher must leave a meaningful question note.
 Two versions of a question are _defined_ to be the same if and only if the question note is the same.

-The question note field is ("CAS text")[CASText.md], just like the question text.
+The question note field is ["CAS text"](CASText.md), just like the question text.
 We could write something like

     @[a,b,n]@